Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/ASI/phase1-foundation-prompt.md

 ## Required Outputs

 ### 1. Executive Summary (300-400 words)
-Provide a comprehensive overview of the Australian seafood sector that includes:
+Provide a comprehensive overview of the ASI that includes:
 - Historical context and development
-- Current significance to Australian economy
+- Current significance to Australian fisheries
 - Key management frameworks and approaches
 - Major stakeholder groups and their roles
 - Critical challenges and opportunities